Team-Parashuram/SIH-25/internship/README.md

 ## Summary

 The key challenge is to **enable equitable access to internships for first-generation learners** from remote areas.
-A **lightweight, intuitive, and mobile-friendly AI-based recommendation engine** is needed to guide students toward opportunities that match their skills, interests, and location preferences.
+A **lightweight, intuitive, and mobile-friendly AI-based recommendation engine** is needed to guide students toward opportunities that match their skills, interests, and location preferences.The tool must be simple enough to be integrated with the existing PM Internship Scheme portal and must avoid complex or resource-intensive deployment.